 The program at HRSS is headed by Kirsten Forbes.
 Kirsten's role is to provide a listening ear and a caring presence for children in crisis, and those who just need a friend.
-She works out of the withdrawal room in B Block, upstairs between HASS and Music, on Tuesdays and Fridays.
-She can be contacted by email at email@example.com
+Kirsten works from The HIVE in room JP01, located in Lower B Block & is at HRSS on Mondays, Tuesdays and Fridays.
+She can be contacted by email at Chaplain@highlandreservess.eq.edu.au

 or by dropping in to her room on her work days.
 Students and families can also request for support through Admin and teaching staff.

 HRSS values the support of students through the Chaplaincy program to enhance their learning and holistically support their growth and potential.
 Chaplains help students find a better way to deal with a range of issues including family breakdown, loneliness, anxiety, confusing relationships, peer pressure, bullying, self esteem, grief and other issues.
 Kirsten is on hand to support students facing difficult issues and collaborates with the Support Team to deliver assistance where needed.
 The chaplaincy service is provided for all students, staff and their families regardless of race, religion or values.
 All matters raised are treated in complete confidence without judgement.